rds0751/jai/docs/source/setup/index.rst

-Configuration of Peeljobs
+Configuration of Bubbas
 =========================

-1. Create a directory using mkdir peeljobs, move to it using cd
+1. Create a directory using mkdir Bubbas, move to it using cd

    .. code-block:: python

-		mkdir peeljobs
+		mkdir Bubbas
-		cd peeljobs
+		cd Bubbas

 2. Install virtualenv in your local using following command